pirelaurent/p5_animationFramework/chap2-scenario.md

 }
 ```
 ## create the scenario
-The constructor has two parameters, a config and an array of generators.
+The constructor of a scenario has two parameters, a config for scenario itself and an array of generators.
 ```constructor(someConfig = {}, generatorsToUse = []) ```
 If you look at the Scenario class, you'll find a default configuration which can be used as is or patched:
 ```javascript